 As you can see for yourself in the error message, Odin talks about a write operation that has failed.
 This usually occurs when the tool cannot write your data to your device.
 It might be a permissions issue, or there might be something blocking the data from being flashed on your phone.

-The second possible reason you have the aforementioned issue is that you are using an extremely old version of the Odin tool.
+The second possible reason you have the aforementioned issue is that you are using an extremely old version of the Odin tool or with an unassigned file Odin.
 In early versions, Odin had many issues which were then patched in newer updates.

 Therefore, an obsolete version of Odin is often the cause of many issues.